VolumeWarsBSC/volumewars-docs/game/mechanics.md

 +++

 !!!Primary
     It is possible that the sudden change in volume from week to week could influence our decision to increase or decrease the rewards as necessary.
-We aim to hand this power over to a DAO in the future.
+    We are developing a difficulty adjustment algorithm based on past volume, and we aim to hand its management over to a DAO in the future.
 !!!